Hanqaqa/QtTests/README.md

 Choose to install Qt Design Studio (this allows you to create QML GUIs by drag and dropping), Qt 6.6.1 (the framework) and Qt Creator (Qt's IDE).

-This installation method lots of packages like an Android development kit, Serial Port, Webview compatibilities... that we probably won't use.
-But it doesn't take too much space (~200Mb) and is a fast way to install it.
+This installation method installs all of the packages available in Qt 6.6.1.

 <p align="center">
     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall5a.PNG" width="40%">
 </p>

 Accept all the Qt licences and click Install.
-If you only chose Qt 6.6 for desktop development the download will be approximately of 3.2GB.
+If you chose the full Custom installation like I did, the installation will be ~16GB.
+If instead you only chose Qt 6.6 for desktop development the download will be approximately of ~3GB.

 <p align="center">
     <img src="https://github.com/Hanqaqa/QtTests/blob/master/Assets/Screens/QtInstall6.PNG" width="40%">